vijayraavi/architecture-center/docs/cloud-adoption/governance/journeys/large-enterprise/best-practice-explained.md

 - The Azure management group hierarchy defined should represent billing responsibility and application ownership using nested groups.
 - Extensive implementation of Azure Policy could exceed the team’s time commitments and may not provide much value at this point.
 However, a simple default policy should be created and applied to each resource group to enforce the first few cloud governance policy statements.
 This serves to define the implementation of specific governance requirements.
 Those implementations can then be applied across all deployed assets.

-### Resource Tagging
+### Resource tagging

-The **Accounting** pattern has been chosen for resource tagging.
+Resource tagging decisions determine how metadata is applied to Azure resources within a subscription to support operations, management, and accounting purposes.
+In this narrative, the **[Accounting](../../../decision-guides/resource-tagging/overview.md#resource-tagging-patterns)** pattern has been chosen as a the default model for resource tagging.

 - Deployed assets should be tagged with values for the following: Department/Billing Unit, Geography, Data Classification, Criticality, SLA, Environment, Application Archetype, Application, and Application Owner.
 - These values along with the Azure management group and subscription associated with a deployed asset will drive governance, operations, and security decisions.

 ### Logging and reporting

-At this point, a **Hybrid** pattern for log and reporting is suggested but not required of any development team.
+Logging and reporting decisions determine how your store log data and how the monitoring and reporting tools that keep IT staff informed on operational health are structured.
+In this narrative a **[Hybrid](../../../decision-guides/log-and-report/overview.md#hybrid)** pattern for logging and reporting is suggested, but not required of any development team at this point.

 - No governance requirements are currently set regarding the specific data points to be collected for logging or reporting purposes.
 This is specific to this fictional narrative and should be considered an antipattern.
 Logging standards should be determined and enforced as soon as possible.
 - Additional analysis is required before the release of any protected data or mission-critical workloads.